When you are homeless and destitute, how can you afford a pet?

 While we were there, we visited a number of tourist spots.
 And at one of them there was a man with a long beard playing the violin.
 Next to him was a little tiny four poster bed and in the bed under the covers was a kitten and a dachshund arm-in-arm sleeping.
 Above the bed there was a sign that said "Ne Pas Derangeur!" - meaning do not disturb.

-It was so cute and charming we couldn't help but throat a few francs or euros into his open violin case.
+It was so cute and charming we couldn't help but throw a few francs or euros into his open violin case.
 But one of the Parisians at the scene chided us in French and we didn't quite understand what she was saying.

 We found out later on (and it has been quite well documented) that this charming little scene on the street was no accident.
 The beggar in question was actually part of a larger organization.
 They provide the animals, which are drugged so they sleep all day long.
 They also provide little four-poster bed and the other accouterments necessary to make the scheme work.
 Violin lessons, I guess, are extra.